scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## ISD, AS identity

-The SCION protocol specifies 16 bits and 48 bits to identify the ISD and AS respectively.
+In the SCION specification, identifiers for ISDs and ASes are 16 bits and 48 bits long respectively.
-This identification is used at the data-plane level, in every packet to fully address the sender and receiver, and at the control-plane level, to identify the PCB sender and hops.

 Whilst 48 bits for the AS will accommodate up to 2.81475e14 assignments which is likely to be more than sufficient for the future, using 16 bits for the ISD only offers 65,536 possible assignments.
 Further investigation on whether this is sufficient is required.

 The following questions arise: (not comprehensive)

 * How many ASes do we expect in the SCION network model?
 * Can one AS belong to many ISDs?
-* Are AS numbers unique themselves, or only unique in combination with an ISD?
+* Are AS numbers globally unique, or only unique within each ISD?
 * How many ISDs do we expect?
 * What is the ontology of an ISD?
   * Per geographic area?